jordimas/gnome-shell-extension-arcmenu/README.md

 Arc-Menu is Free Software: You can use, study share and improve it at your will.
 Specifically you can redistribute and/or modify it under the terms of the [GNU General Public License](https://www.gnu.org/licenses/gpl.html) as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.

+All ArcMenu's Image assets including all wiki images and application image assets are created by [LinxGem33](https://gitlab.com/LinxGem33) and licensed under the; [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)

 -----

 ### Credits